 Home 9 CNC Machining 9 Axial Vs Radial Vs Angular Grooving: A Comprehensive Guide

-Grooving is a fundamental machining operation that involves the creation of a channel or recess in a workpiece.
+Grooving operation is a fundamental machining operation that involves the creation of a channel or recess in a workpiece.
 The process has several variations, with axial, radial, and angular grooving being among the most commonly used.
-These methods differ mainly based on the tool’s orientation relative to the workpiece.
+These methods differ mainly based on the grooving tool’s orientation relative to the workpiece.

 This article provides an in-depth exploration of these three types of grooving, their unique characteristics, and when to use each.